 Please review Disclaimer: Risk of Using Protocol and Terms of Service before using the Yeti Finance and/or interacting with YETI or YUSD.
 Yeti Finance & YETI/YUSD are not available in the U.S.

-Yeti Finance is a decentralized borrowing protocol that allows users to borrow up to 21x against their entire portfolio of assets on Avalanche.
+Yeti Finance is a decentralized borrowing protocol that allows users to borrow against their entire portfolio of assets on Avalanche.

 - Base level assets (WAVAX, WETH.e, WBTC.e, LINK.e, JOE)

 - Trader Joe and Curve LP tokens